melbourne-lab/canopy_flowering/notes/field_notes.md

 Saw untagged yv plants outside of plots 1, 25 (two), and 44.
 Wondering if I should start tagging plants if they are outside of the plot (perhaps including them in analysis only if there are no other plants present).

+### Jun 14 2020

+Visited all plots today (60s, 40s, 20s, 10s).
+Some of the plants in the NW and E meadow are starting to flower and yellow out (respectively).
+Very cool!

+For plots with no flowering plants - thinking about including plants within a small distance (currently measured as from end of clipboard to the start of the handle-hole) of one of the flags.
+If there is exactly one within a flag, include it with a note that it is outside and the flag it is closest to (by cardinal direction).
+If there are multiple, take only the one that is closest to a flag.
+Only include these in analysis if there are no flowering plants in the plot.
+The resolution of the DEM is small enough that these will appear as having the same light environment in a model.

+Related to above, there are a couple of plots (e.g., I think plot #2) which have some pre-tagged bad looking plants but I tagged an outside plant just in case.
+Ugh!
+Wish I hadn't done that pre-tagging.

+I saw a couple of pre-tagged plants which flowered but the flowers look awful, as do some of the plants themselves (e.g., short).
+I am coming around to the opinion that tags are harmful.
+I checked on the seven tagged plants in the corner of the entrance meadow and, while it's difficult to tell for sure, a couple (but not all) of them look a little damaged.

+Thoughts about the way I am counting infloresences: this is good for knowing the number of infloresences open at any one time (like... that is what I am recording) but this actually doesn't necessarily tell us the overall number of flowers per plant (for fitness).
+It's risky to do this by waiting to count all of the "done" plants; consider adding a "peduncle" column to the datasheet.
+But how often to count these?
+Not sure.

+Thoughts on salvaging the data if the tagging is a problem: just count and assess seeds after the fact and use this to test for a difference in seed set with light.
+Do this by having the solar radiation model up and running and sampling along the light gradient.
+Here, sample plots and collect seeds in the plots.